Category: Featured

 • Offer ongoing support: Address questions, concerns, and challenges that arise during implementation.

-• Foster a culture of continuous learning: Encourage both teams to stay abreast of the latest advancements in virtual care.
+• Foster a culture of continuous learning: Encourage both teams to stay up-to-date on the latest advancements in virtual care.

 5. Embrace AI Cautiously and Strategically: